TIPS + TOOLS

 While regular maintenance should be done throughout the year, spring is the time to assess winter damage to your home, start repairs and prepare for the warmer months.

-Here’s a handy checklist of tasks that should be done each spring (and some should be done year-round):
+Below is a handy checklist of tasks that should be done each spring (and some should be done year-round).
+But before you get to that, are you staying ahead of the spring melt?

 - Have fireplaces, wood stoves and chimneys cleaned and serviced as needed.